wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   docker push org/my-service:1.2.3 .
 ```

-This works fine, but still we manually have to increment the tag.
-What if there is auto tagging?
+This works fine, but still, we manually have to increment the tag.
+What if there is auto-tagging?

-First lets find out the latest tag.
+First, let's find out the latest tag.
 For finding from GCP the command is:

 ```bash
   gcloud container images list-tags image-name --sort-by=~TAGS --limit=1 --format=json